cositehq/sanity-plugin-simpler-color-input/README.md

 ### Color list

-To add list of predefined selectable color swatches for the user to choose from use `colorList`.
+To add a list of predefined selectable color swatches for the user to choose from use `colorList`.
 Supports hexadecimal, RGB, or HSL color values.
 See [legal CSS color values](https://www.w3schools.com/cssref/css_colors_legal.php) for specification.

 **Note:** this will take precedence over the value of `defaultColorList` in the plugin options.